iainsproat/ztdlbookdocker/README.md

 docker run -v "$PWD":/ztdlbook -it -p 8888:8888 iainsproat/ztdlbook:latest /bin/bash -c "source activate ztdlbook && jupyter notebook --notebook-dir=/ztdlbook --ip='*' --port=8888 --no-browser --allow-root"
 ```

-Then navigate in your browser to the url printed in your terminal (should be `localhost:8888`)
+Then navigate in your browser (on the host machine) to the url printed in your terminal (should be `http://localhost:88888/?token=XXXX...etc.`)

 ## Using the Image as a development environment